Special Counsel Mueller has enough evidence to charge Flynn, son: NBC

 Reuters was not immediately able to confirm the report.

-Reporting by Howard Schneider; Editing by Lisa Shumaker
+Reporting by Howard Schneider; Additional reporting by Nathan Layne in New York; Editing by Lisa Shumaker